dmlat/InfoCoffee/ReadMe/README.txt

 5.  **JWT Issuance**: Upon successful validation, the backend issues a JSON Web Token (JWT) containing the user's ID, `telegram_id`, and `accessLevel`.
 This token must be included in the `Authorization: Bearer <token>` header of all subsequent API requests.

+> **Mistake to Avoid: Confusing Initial Login with Session Refresh**
+> The application has two distinct authentication endpoints, and using the wrong one is a critical error.
+> - **`POST /api/auth/telegram-handshake`**: For **initial login only**.
+Use this when the user has no active session.
+> - **`POST /api/auth/refresh-app-token`**: For **silent session refresh only**.
+Use this when the user's JWT has expired and you need a new one without forcing a logout.
+>
+> Using `telegram-handshake` to refresh a token for an existing `admin` or `service` user will cause the backend to treat them as a new user requiring registration, which breaks the frontend application.
+This was the root cause of a major authentication bug.

 ### 3.2.
 Frontend State Management (AuthProvider)

 -   The `AuthProvider` React Context (`frontend/src/App.js`) is the central component for managing authentication state on the frontend.
 It handles the full authentication lifecycle, stores the user object and token, and makes them available to all child components.